 Untitled Document

-Nestled amidst the glitz and glamour of Los Angeles lies a network of reservoirs silently serving as both vital water sources and captivating movie backdrops for Hollywood's iconic films.
+Nestled amidst the glitz and glamour of Los Angeles lies a network of reservoirs in los angeles silently serving as both vital water sources and captivating movie backdrops for Hollywood's iconic films.

 Hollywood Reservoir, Hollywood Hills, Los Angeles, California